galaxyproject/training-material/topics/introduction/tutorials/data-manipulation-olympics/tutorial.md

 >
 {: .hands_on}

-> <hands-on-title>Advanced Filtering with Python Syntax</hands-on-title>
+## Advanced Filtering with Python Syntax

->
-> In addition to basic filtering, the Galaxy filtering tool allows for more advanced filtering using Python syntax.
+In addition to basic filtering, the Galaxy filtering tool allows for more advanced filtering using Python syntax.
 This can be particularly useful when you need to apply more complex conditions or manipulate the data in specific ways.

->
->    **Understanding Python Syntax for Filtering**
+> <comment-title> Understanding Python Syntax for Filtering </comment-title>
 >
 >    Before we dive into specific examples, let's briefly discuss some basic Python concepts that will help you understand how to write these filtering expressions:
 >